-The other might be how that system is actually 24 operating in relation to this particular child, which is
+- The other might be how that system is actually - operating in relation to this particular child, which is - 25 Raychel, so that you would be able to discharge your

-25 Raychel, so that you would be able to discharge your
+1 obligations to her.

-- obligations to her. - 2 A. Yes. - 3 O. So you've, I think, described the system of how you - would expect a consultant to be told about issues. - If we just finalise that part of it though by helping us - with, this: how does a consultant first recognise that - he has a child in his care? - 8 A. Well, the consultant would not know on the night of - admission that he had a child under his care unless - 10 he was phoned about that child. - 11 O. Yes. - 12 A. So the first time that he would know about that would - 13 probably be during the morning activity the following - Q. And how does that come about?
-Is that because there's - a ward round or there's some other thing that prompts 16 - his knowledge that this child is now in his care?
-17 - 18 A. There's a ward round in the morning, which would be - 19 conducted by the consultant or registrar or certain - 20 parts of it may be delegated to others members of the - 21 team and it would be important that those members of the - 22 team fed back to the consultant so that he was aware - that he had or she had a child, or any patient, under 23 - 24 his or her care. - 25 Q. When Mr Makar was describing that, he was saying that - 1 Q. How do you personally get to know that that child is your patient and has had surgery?
+- 2 A. Yes. - 3 Q. So you've, I think, described the system of how you - would expect a consultant to be told about issues. - If we just finalise that part of it though by helping us - with, this: how does a consultant first recognise that he has a child in his care? - 8 A. Well, the consultant would not know on the night of - admission that he had a child under his care unless - 10 he was phoned about that child. - 11 O. Yes. - 12 A. So the first time that he would know about that would 13 probably be during the morning activity the following 14 - day. - 15 Q. And how does that come about?
+Is that because there's a ward round or there's some other thing that prompts 16 - his knowledge that this child is now in his care?
+17 - 18 A. There's a ward round in the morning, which would be 19 conducted by the consultant or registrar or certain - 20 parts of it may be delegated to others members of the - 21 team and it would be important that those members of the - 22 team fed back to the consultant so that he was aware - that he had or she had a child, or any patient, under 23 - 24 his or her care. - 25 Q. When Mr Makar was describing that, he was saying that